hossein-a-z/idlebot/README.md

 # idlebot
 Simple bot for not being idle in games

-tTested in Rainbow Six Siege and Grand Theft Auto Online
+Tested in Rainbow Six Siege and Grand Theft Auto Online

 just run the file and enjoy